 Ask the Horse to Lower Its Head

 Asking your horse to lower his head when he’s nervous can help to relieve some of his stress and can change his focus back to you.
-It’s important that you teach your horse a cue to lower his head ahead of time, and that you practice the cue regularly in order for the horse to respond when he’s nervous.
+It’s important that you teach your horse a cue to lower his head ahead of time, and that you practice the cue regularly in order for the horse to respond when he’s anxious.

 Let the Horse Inspect the Frightening Issue

 If your horse is nervous about a particular issue, such as the presence of an umbrella or other object, then let him inspect the object for himself.
 Your horse can discover that the object is not harmful, and you can then refocus him on whatever you were doing before he got nervous.

 Remember to keep yourself breathing when your horse is tense.
 Riders and handlers often hold their breath when horses get nervous, but that only conveys tension to the horse.
 Instead, keep yourself breathing and try to physically relax your body.

 If, every time a horse gets nervous, you make the issue into a big deal, then you’re justifying the fact that the horse was right to get anxious and tense.
 On the other hand, if you let these nervous episodes roll off your shoulder without acknowledging the horse’s fear, you’re teaching him that there was nothing to be afraid of.

 Did you like this article?
 Then pin it!